 Foambark Tree Jagera pseudorhus Other names: Pink Foambark

-Small tree species with a dense and rounded canopy found naturally in different types of rainforests (Photo 1).
-Bark is a light grey colour with a hard and firm texture (2).
-A small yellow and pink flower develops into a hairy capsule up to 2 cm across, turning from a bright pink to brown in colour (3).
-Pinnate or bipinnate compound leaves with a varied arrangement consist of up to 20 leaflets which are; lanceolate to narrow elliptic in shape, oppositely arranged with toothed margins, up to 8 cm long and finely hairy.
-Smaller branches, petiole and petiolules are also covered in fine brown hair (4 & 5).
-Distribution: From mid-north coast of NSW to central QLD.
+A dense and rounded canopy is characteristic for this small to medium sized tree species, which under ideal conditions reaches a height of 30m.
+It is found in different types of rainforests and regrowth areas (Photo 1).
+Bark on the trunk is grey in colour, hard and marked by small vertical ridges and blisters (2).
+Small yellowish brown flowers develop into densely hairy capsules up to 2cm across, which turn from a bright pink/purple to brown with maturity (3).
+Pinnate or bipinnate compound leaves consist of up to 20 leaflets, which are; up to 7cm long, lanceolate (lance-shaped) or more elliptic with toothed margins, soft and finely hairy on both surfaces.
+The leaflet base shape is asymmetric.
+Smaller branches, petiole (leaf stalk) and petiolules (leaflet stalks) are all covered in fine brown hair (4 & 5).
+Distribution: From mid-north coast of NSW to north Qld.
 (See Leaf Characteristics) for more information on definitions used.

 Forest Maple Cryptocarya rigida Other names: Rose Maple

-This beautiful small understorey tree species is found on margins of subtropical rainforests or in adjacent sclerophyll forests (Photo 1).
-Bark is a light grey in colour and features softer corky warts and some fissures but is otherwise quite firm in texture, bark on saplings is dark grey to nearly black (2).
+This beautiful small understorey tree is found within and on the margins of subtropical and warm temperate rainforests or in adjacent wet tall forests (Photo 1).
+Bark is a light grey in colour and features softer corky warts and some fissures, but is otherwise quite firm in texture.
+Bark on saplings is smooth and dark grey to nearly black in colour (2).
 The evenly white and waxy covering on the lower leaf surface and the neatly arranged foliage are good identification characteristics, as are the finely brown hairy growth buds (3).
-The fruit maturing in mid to late summer is; oval shaped with a an obvious narrowed base, up to 25 mm long and shiny dark blue to black in colour containing a beautiful pink seed with longitudinal markings (4).
-Simple leaves with an alternate arrangement are; elliptic to obovate in shape with entire margins, between 5 to 14 cm long, dark green, hairless and semi glossy on top, whitish grey, waxy and finely hairy beneath, rather firm, smooth in texture and emit a fruity smell when crushed.
+The fruit (a drupe) is; oval shaped with a a distinct narrowed base, up to 25mm long and shiny dark blue to black in colour when fully ripe in mid to late summer.
+It contains a beautiful pink hard seed with longitudinal markings (4).
+Simple leaves with an alternate arrangement are; up to 13m long, elliptic to obovate (reverse egg-shaped) with entire margins, dark green, hairless and semi glossy on top, whitish grey, waxy and finely hairy beneath, rather firm, smooth in texture and emit a fruity smell when crushed.
 Leaf apex is acute ending in a fine point, base shape is varied from rounded to more cuneate.
-Mid and lateral veins are raised on lower leaf surface (5) .
-Distribution: From NSW central coast to southern QLD.
+Mid and lateral veins are raised on lower leaf surface (5).
+Distribution: From NSW central coast to southern Qld.

 Forest Oak Allocasuarina torulosa Other names: Mountain Forest Oak, Rose Sheoak